hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

     // Hello is the Bundle name without 'Bundle'
     // Test is the Controller name without 'Controller'
-    // index is the method name without 'Action' Actions.Hello_Test.index({name: 'Otavio'}, function(r){
+    // index is the method name without 'Action' Actions.Hello_Test.index({name: 'test'}, function(r){
        alert(r);
     });

 Finished
 ~~~~~~~~

-Well, this all to DirectBundle work.
+Well, this all to ExtJSBundle work.
 Suggestions, bug reports and observations
 are wellcome.